Speaker Information and Instructions

-All screens in Orlando will be 16:9 widescreen format, not 4:3 as in previous years.
-Computers and projectors will be configured for 1280 x 720 resolution to enhance the visual aspects of the Annual Meeting.
+All screens will be 16:9 widescreen format, not 4:3.
+Computers and projectors will be configured for 1280 x 720 resolution.

 To take full advantage of the new widescreen format, presenters must convert pre-existing slides to a 16:9 format and develop new slides in the 16:9 format.
-If presenters use the 4:3 presentation format, the presentation will still display but will be "pillar boxed" on the 16:9 screen, as shown below, and content may be cut from the top and bottom of the slides.
+If presenters use the 4:3 presentation format, the presentation will still display but will be "pillar boxed" on the 16:9 screen, as shown below, and content on the lower part of the slide may be cut off.

 To convert your slides:For PowerPoint 2013

 - On the "Design" tab, select "Slide Size"